SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 sets *to the same model* simultaneously.
 If necessary it is possible to constrain fit parameters between data sets (eg, to fix a background level, or radius, etc).

-If the data to be fit are in multiple files, load each file, select it in the *Data Explorer*, and *Send To Fitting*.

-If multiple data sets are in one file, load that file, *Unselect All Data*, then select each dataset one at a time and Send To Fitting.

-The result should be that for
+If the data to be fit are in multiple files, load each file, then select each file in the *Data Explorer*, and *Send To Fitting*.
+If multiple data sets are in one file, load that file, *Unselect All Data*, select just those data sets to be fitted, and *Send To Fitting*.
+Either way, the result should be that for *n* data sets you have 2*n* graphs (*n* of the data and model fit, and *n* of the resulting residuals).
+But it may be helpful to minimise the residuals plots for clarity.
-n
-datsets you have 2
-n
-graphs (
-n
-of the data & model fit and
-n
-residuals plots).

-IMPORTANT!
-If you need to create a n
+*NB: If you need to use a customized model, you must ensure that model is available* *first (see* :ref:`Adding_your_own_models` *).*
-ew model with the new model wizard, or use a model which is the sum of two existing models, go Fitting

-Edit Custom Model
-before
-sending the data to the fitting engine.
-The model will be available under
-‘
-Customised
-Models
-’
-on
-the FitPage.
-NB: the name will likely be abbreviated; eg, ‘
-Peak
-Gauss
-Model + Absolute Power Law Model
-’
-will appear as
-‘
-PGM + APL
-’
-.
-3.
-Go to each Fit
-Page in turn
+Now go to each *FitPage* in turn and:
-and:

-Select the required model.
+  Select the required category and model;

-Unselect all the model par
+  Unselect all the model parameters;
-ameters.

-Enter some starting guesses for the parameters (it may be helpful to remove the residuals plots for clarity; go Graph
+  Enter some starting guesses for the parameters;

-Show and untick graph windows as required).

-Enter any parameter limits (recommended).
+  Enter any parameter limits (recommended);

-Select which parameters will refine (sele cting all is probably a bad idea...).
+  Select which parameters will refine (selecting all is generally a bad idea...);
-4.
-Select Fitting

-Simultaneous Fit (this also selects the Complex Fit Engine).
-5.
-Go to the Simultaneous Fit page
-and:
+When done, select *Constrained or Simultaneous Fit* under *Fitting* in the menu bar.

-Select which datasets are to be fitted (which will probably be all of them or you wouldn’t have loaded them in!).
+In the *Const & Simul Fit* page that appears, select which data sets are to be simultaneously fitted (this will probably be all of them or you would not have loaded them in the first place!).

-It is possible to tie parameters between datasets with constraints; eg, make the Background in FitPage1 the same as the Background in FitPage2, and so on.
-To do this, answer ‘yes’ to Add Constraints in the Fit Constraints box.

-But note th
+To tie parameters between the data sets with constraints, check the 'yes' radio button next to *Add Constraint?* in the *Fit Constraints* box.

-at SANSView only lets you constrain parameters that are refining.
+*NB: You can only constrain parameters that are set to refine.*

-6.
-Click Fit
+When ready, click the *Fit* button on the *Const & Simul Fit* page, NOT the *Fit* button on the individual *FitPage*'s.

 Simultaneous Fits without Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Assuming some FitPages are already set up, check the checkboxes of the model_data rows to fit.
-And click the 'Fit' button.
-The results will return to each FitPages.
+The results of the model-fitting will be returned to each of the individual *FitPage*'s.

-Note that the chi2/Npts returned is the sum of the chi2/Npts of each fits.
-If one needs the chi2 value only for a page, click the 'Compute' button in the FitPage to recalculate.
+Note that the chi2/Npts value returned is the SUM of the chi2/Npts of each fit.
+To the chi2/Npts value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.

 Simultaneous Fits with Constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Enter constraint in the text control next to *constraint fit*  button.
-Constraint should be of type model1 parameter name = f(model2 parameter name) for example, M0.radius=2*M1.radius.
+Use the *Easy Setup* drop-down buttons in the *Const & Simul Fit* page to set up constraints between *FitPage*'s.

+Constraints will generally be of the form Mi Parameter1 = Mj.Parameter1, however the text box after the '=' sign can be used to adjust this relationship; for example Mi Parameter1 = scalar*Mj.Parameter1.
+A 'free-form' constraint box is also provided.

 Many constraints can be entered for a single fit.

-Each of them should be separated by a newline charater or ";" The easy setup can generate many constraint inputs easily when the selected two models are the same type.
+The results of the model-fitting will be returned to each of the individual *FitPage*'s.

-Note that the chi2/Npts returned is the sum of the chi2/Npts of each fits.
-If one needs the chi2 value only for one fit, click the 'Compute' button in the FitPage to recalculate.
+Note that the chi2/Npts value returned is the SUM of the chi2/Npts of each fit.
+To the chi2/Npts value for a specific *FitPage*, click the *Compute* button at the bottom of that *FitPage* to recalculate.

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ